Leo040205/script-runner-2-writeup/README.md

     return render_template('index.html', output=output)
 ```

-They have added a lock which prevents the previous [race condition](https://en.wikipedia.org/wiki/Race_condition) vulnerability, other than that, nothing much has changed.
+They added a lock which prevents the previous [race condition](https://en.wikipedia.org/wiki/Race_condition) vulnerability.
+Other than that, nothing much has changed.
 Heck, they didn't even bother adding a line to delete the uploads after running it!

 Now, you might wonder: "If not much has changed, why did they change the category from web to misc?"